Strippergate (Canada): Aftermath

 On May 10, 2005, the Federal ethics commissioner Bernard Shapiro partially cleared Sgro of wrongdoing in his report entitled Many Shades of Grey, which concluded that Sgro did not know that two staffers had put her in a position of conflict of interest.
 Sgro was the first member of Cabinet to resign from Paul Martin's government.

 By 2004, the number of visas issued to exotic dancers reduced to 423 per year and by 2006 100 were being renewed per annum.
 Women's rights advocates criticised the Conservative opposition for using the scandal to score points against the Liberal government, but for not using the situation to reduce the exploration risk for women.
-As of 2019, Sgro had not returned to cabinet.
+As of 2024, Sgro had not returned to cabinet but has chaired the Canadian House of Commons Standing Committee on International Trade since 2020.
 Harjit Singh returned to Canada in 2019.